FedorReznik/ui-patterns-lecture/README.md

 ### 1.3.
 First User Story

-&nbsp;&nbsp;&nbsp;&nbsp;To quickly conquer the market we as the company must provide the simplest yet use-full application: it should contain only "Feed the cat" button and should provide feedback if the feeding has been successful.
+&nbsp;&nbsp;&nbsp;&nbsp;To quickly conquer the market we as the company must provide the simplest yet use-full desktop application: it should contain only "Feed the cat" button and should provide feedback if the feeding has been successful.
 Do our UX team came-out with the following design:
 <img src="Images/CatFeederAppUX.png"/>
 And the status of feeding should be provided by modal dialog with success/fail message and OK button to close it.